An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

 - Who can work in Paris?

-- Hotel jobs in Paris and in demand jobs in the city
+- Hotel jobs in Paris and in-demand jobs for expats in the city

 - Recruitment agencies with work in Paris

 - Preparing a French CV and interview tips for Paris jobs

 Trying to land the job that will take you on your next big adventure?
 Make sure your application is top of the pile with Resume.io's online resume builder.
 They provide resume templates, cover letter help, and more, making job applications effortless.
 Make it to the next round with Resume.io.